uber/NullAway/README.md

 Please feel free to [open a GitHub issue](https://github.com/uber/NullAway/issues) if you have any questions on how to use NullAway.
 Or, you can [join the NullAway Discord server](https://discord.gg/QH2F779) and ask us a question there.

+## Contributors

+We'd love for you to contribute to NullAway!
+Please note that once you create a pull request, you will be asked to sign our [Uber Contributor License Agreement](https://docs.google.com/a/uber.com/forms/d/1pAwS_-dA1KhPlfxzYLBqK6rsSWwRwH95OCCZrcsY5rk/viewform).

 ## License

 NullAway is licensed under the MIT license.
 See the LICENSE.txt file for more information.